Eye liner: History

 Ancient Egyptian women and men wearing msdmt (mesdemet, kohl) eye liner, from the tomb of Nakht in Thebes (15th century BC).

-Eye liner was first used in ancient India, ancient Egypt and Mesopotamia as a dark black line around the eyes.
+Eye liner was first used in ancient Egypt and Mesopotamia as a dark black line around the eyes.
 As early as 10,000 BC, Egyptians and Mesopotamians wore eyeliner not only for aesthetics but to protect the skin from the desert sun.
 Research has also speculated that eyeliner was worn to protect the wearer from the evil eye.
 The characteristic of having heavily lined eyes has been frequently depicted in ancient Egyptian art.
 They produced eyeliner with a variety of materials, including copper ore and antimony.
 Ancient Egyptian kohl contained galena, which was imported from nearby regions in the Land of Punt, Coptos and Western Asia.

 In the 1960s, liquid eyeliner was used to create thick black and white lines around the eyes in the make-up fashion associated with designers like Mary Quant.
-The '60s and '70s also saw new fashion trends which made use of eyeliner, eyeshadow and mascara in new ways.
+The 1960s and 1970s also saw new fashion trends which made use of eyeliner, eyeshadow and mascara in new ways.
 As goth and punk fashion developed, they employed eyeliner for a dark and dramatic effect.